-Students must be at school by 8:45am.
-Rolls are marked electronically at 8:50am and any student arriving after this time is late.
-He/she must report to the Front Office to record their lateness and be issued with a late pass for admission to class.
+Students must be at school by 8:40am.
+Rolls are marked electronically at 8:45am and any student arriving after this time is late.
+The student must report to the Front Office to record their lateness and be issued with a late pass for admission to class.
 Students swipe their student ID Card to record their arrival time and their reason for lateness.
 A docket is printed with a section for their class teacher.
 Lateness will be recorded as a partial unauthorised absence unless the student supplies a doctor or dentist certificate, the parent accompanies the student to the school Front Office or the student arrives with a letter of justification.
-The only exception will be if students are late because they were on an official school bus.
+The only exception will be if students are late because they were on an official school bus which is delayed.